 Fritz Klimsch first studied painting at the Hochschule fur Bildende Kunste in Berlin before later changing to sculpture.
 Between 1886 and 1894 he studied under Albert Wolff and then under Fritz Schaper, both followers of the School of Christian Daniel Rauch.

-During this period he produced his first major works, including Achilles with the Body of Patroclus (1886) and Christ and Mary Magdalene (1892).
-On completion of his studies he won the Grosser Staaspreis, a prize which included a years scholarship in Rome.
+During this period, he produced his first major works, including Achilles with The Body of Patroclus (1886) and Christ and Mary Magdalene (1892).
+On completion of his studies he won the Grosser Staatspreis a prize which included a year’s scholarship in Rome.

 Back in Berlin, Klimsch established his own studio and regularly contributed to the Great Exhibitions in Berlin.
 He achieved recognition with Dancer (1898), which was bought by the National Gallery, then a yardstick of artistic quality.
+The sculpture, depicting the dancer Valentine Petit, is one of the most important works of the Berlin Jugendstil.
 In 1898 Klimsch became a founding member of the Berlin Secession group along with Lovis Corinth and Walter Leistikow.
 He remained on the board of the group until 1910 and when the association dissolved in 1913, he joined the Freie Secession.